How to appeal to a tribunal if you disagree with a Gangmasters and Labour Abuse Authority decision on a full or provisional gangmaster's licence.

 Clearly state why you want to appeal against the decision.

-Include any supporting documents, like the GLA’s decision.
+Include any supporting documents, like the GLAA’s decision.
 Mark each one as a ‘copy’.

 Send the form to firstname.lastname@example.org or: